OpenDDS/OpenDDS/docs/devguide/getting_started.rst

     };

 * Unions can also be used as keys if their discriminator is marked as a key.
-  There is an example of a keyed union topic type in the next section, but keep in mind a union being used as a key doesn’t have to be a topic type.
+  There is an example of a keyed union topic type in the next section, but keep in mind a union being used as a key doesn't have to be a topic type.

 * Arrays of any of the previous data types.
-  ``@key`` can’t be applied to sequences, even if the base type would be valid in an array.
+  ``@key`` can't be applied to sequences, even if the base type would be valid in an array.
   Also ``@key``, when applied to arrays, it makes every element in the array part of the key.
-  They can’t be applied to individual array elements.
+  They can't be applied to individual array elements.

 .. _getting_started--union-topic-types: